HULL : £1.25m Cash Boost For Independent Living Project

 Hull City Council (HCC) has successfully secured £1.25m to help people who have a range of disabilities to live more independent life.

-The council successfully bid for part the Department of Health’s £25m fund for Housing and for People with Learning Disabilities.
+The council successfully bid for part the Department of Health’s £25m fund for Housing and Technology for People with Learning Disabilities.
 The money will be used to adapt existing homes and kit out those currently empty ready for a new occupant.

 The first stage of the scheme will be the creation of a show home equipped with all of the available assistive technologies.
 People will be able to visit to test out the equipment and tech and discover what would benefit them.